What Does a Financial Analyst Do? Beyond the Numbers

 Where do financial analysts work?

-Now that you have a better idea of what a financial analyst does, you may be wondering where they go to get the job done.
-As you might have guessed, financial analysts generally work in offices.
-But many are frequently traveling to visit companies or potential investors.
+Now that you have a better idea of what financial analysts do, you may be wondering where they go to get the job done.

-Sell-side analysts typically work for a firm that manages accounts for their clients.
-These analysts can expect to spend plenty of time travelling to meet with clients in addition to working from their “home base” at their firm.
+Sell-side financial analysts typically work for a firm that manages accounts for their clients.
+These analysts can expect to spend plenty of time traveling to meet with clients in addition to working from their “home base” at their firm.